What is a Marker?

 I hope we have learned how marker efficiency works and how by using 3 simple steps we were able to calculate the efficiency of a small marker made above.
 Computer CAD systems can calculate our pattern pieces total area more accurately and the knowledge of computer marker making plus experience in marker making will all contribute to better marker yields therefore saving you money every time you cut any of your designs or ready to go production garments.

-Ready to start making markers and save money for all your fashion and non fashion products?
+Ready to start marker making and save money for all your fashion and non-fashion products? if so, Drop us a chat NOW and we’ll get you started!

 3 comments